About Cheadle DATA Recovery Ltd.

 Assurance of Success

-Ahead of any payment we will always provide out file list viewing software so you may check that the data you require has been recovered OK.
+Ahead of any payment we will always provide out file list viewing software so you may check that data has been recovered.
 We can also check the integrity of individual files manually (e.g. SQL database .MDF and .LDF) and provide you login details to a test computer for you to preview the data.
 See the software in use.

 Data Recovery Prices